Sales Negotiating: How to Approach Contract Changes & Price Increases

 Step 6 - Seek agreement

-Once all objections have been addressed, it's time to seek agreement and confirm the next steps.
+Once all objections have been addressed, it is time to seek agreement and confirm the next steps.
 It includes finalizing the revised proposal and agreeing on the terms and price of the renegotiated contract.

-At the end of the discussion, the sales professional needs to clearly ask for commitment and confirm the next steps.
-It helps ensure that both parties are clear on their responsibilities and avoid any misunderstandings or miscommunications.
+At the end of the discussion, the sales professional must ask for commitment and confirm the next steps.
+It helps ensure both parties are clear on their responsibilities and avoid misunderstandings or miscommunications.

 When negotiating a contract change or price increase, objections from clients are expected.

-As a sales professional, you need to be prepared to address these objections confidently and professionally.
+As a sales professional, you must be prepared to address these objections confidently and professionally.

 This is a common objection in contract change or price increase negotiations.
 Clients may push back on proposed changes due to cost or budget constraints concerns.